 "You're close friends with her?"
 Bob asked, intrigued.

 "Well I wouldn't say that… but I guess she…" T.J. started but was cut off in mid-sentence.

 "Detweiler, this isn't easy for me to ask, but I need to speak my mind here…" King Bob started, almost nervously.
 T.J. waited in scared anticipation and was shocked at what the King said next.
 "Can you talk to Shay and get her to hang out with me sometime?"
-He muttered shyly.